 At Pathstream, we help employees gain valuable skills and prepare them for promotions.
 This helps diversify mid-career workers at organizations where there is often a diversity cliff.

 Pathstream is a frontline career mobility platform that transforms today’s frontline workers into tomorrow’s future-ready talent.

 We combine skill-driven career pathing, personalized coaching, and digital upskilling to help frontline employees get ready for the digital future – all in one seamless location.
-We’ve helped 20+ Fortune 500 companies including Amazon, Walmart, JP Morgan, and Chipotle reduce their turnover costs by as much as $30k per employee.
-We can help engage your employees and transform your frontline workforce into the tech talent needed to grow your business.
+We’ve helped 20+ Fortune 500 companies, including Amazon, Walmart, JP Morgan, and Chipotle, reduce their turnover costs by as much as $30k per employee.
+Pathstream can help transform your frontline workforce into the tech talent needed to grow your business.

 - Curate a catalog of education offerings customized to meet your organization’s recruiting, retention, and capability enhancement goals

 - Immediately increase the volume and quality of job applications with our recruitment assets and campaign support